ND Logo

 Quotient – AI-Powered Bill Splitting

-Built an AI-powered receipt scanning and bill-splitting app with automated Venmo links and SMS reminders.
+An AI-powered receipt scanning and bill-splitting app with automated Venmo links and SMS reminders

 Quotient is a modern bill-splitting platform designed to eliminate friction in group payments.
 Users can upload or scan receipts, automatically extract line items using AI-powered OCR, and split expenses intelligently across participants.
 The system generates clean Venmo deep-links and optional SMS reminders to streamline repayment.